mkryshak/warehouse-api-monolith/README.md

 4. Build the *warehouse-api* application container image:
    - Update the *./warehouse-api/Dockerfile* file to use the NGINX Unit container image created in Step 1.
+   - Build the container image:

+     ```
+     docker build --file ./warehouse-api/Dockerfile --tag <namespace>/warehouse-api:monolith ./warehouse-api
+     ```

      - The hostname of the database container used by the *warehouse-api* application is stored in the *./warehouse-api/www/config.json* file
      - The default SSL certificate uses the hostname "warehouse-api.nginx.net"
      - To use a custom SSL certificate key, contatenate the certificate and key files together:

        ```cat <certificate_file> <key_file> ./warehouse-api/tls/<hostname>```

-   - Update the *./warehouse-api/unit/conf.json* file to reflect the concatenated certificate and key file name:
+     - Update the *./warehouse-api/unit/conf.json* file to reflect the new concatenated certificate and key file name:

        ```
        "listeners": {
            "*:80": {
            "pass": "applications/monolith"
        },
        "*:443": {
            "pass": "applications/monolith",
            "tls": {
                "certificate": "<new_file_name>"
            }
        }
        ```

+5.